harjot-oberai/Long-Shadows/README.md

 The `LongShadowsWrapper` is an extension of `Relative Layout`.
 The `LongShadowsFrameLayoutWrapper` is an extension of `FrameLayout`.
 Use any one of them as per your convenience.

-Firstly, eligible child views (`LongShadowsImageView`, `LongShadowsTextView` or extensions of `LongShdaowsView`) are found using a recursive strategy.
+Firstly, eligible child views (`LongShadowsImageView`, `LongShadowsTextView` or extensions of `LongShadowsView`) are found using a recursive strategy.
 Once an eligible view is found it goes through the following process to generate the long shadow.

 1. First a bitmap is generated from the drawing cache of the View.
 The bitmap is converted into an integer array of pixels and passed on to the native function `getShadowPaths(...)` along with width, height and some other parameters.